My VA Keeps Making Mistakes: Root Cause Diagnosis

 You hired a VA to free up your time.
 Instead, you’re spending 5+ hours every week fixing their mistakes, rewriting emails, redoing tasks, and wondering if it’d be faster to just do everything yourself.

-This happens to over 70% of operators who make their first delegation hire - and the ones who fix it don’t do it by firing and rehiring.
-They fix what happens BEFORE the VA ever touches a task.
+This happens to most operators making their first delegation hire — and the ones who fix it don’t do it by firing and rehiring.
+They fix what happens before the VA ever touches a task.

-You didn’t document the process.
-You didn’t create a checklist.
-You didn’t show them what “perfect” looks like.
-You expected them to read your mind - or worse, to figure out your standards through trial and error.
+You didn’t document the process, create a checklist, or show them what “perfect” looks like.
+Instead, you expected them to read your mind — or worse, to figure out your standards through trial and error.

 When a VA makes the same mistake repeatedly, that’s not a people problem — it’s a process problem.
 Your documentation is the bottleneck, not their competence.

-This means the VA isn’t your problem.
-The lack of SOPs, video walkthroughs, and review processes is your problem.
-You’re asking them to replicate expertise you’ve never documented.
+This means the VA isn’t the problem.
+The real issue is the lack of SOPs, video walkthroughs, and review processes — you’re asking them to replicate expertise you’ve never documented.

-Once you internalize this, you’ll stop blaming the hire and start building the system that makes any decent VA successful.
+Once you internalize that, you’ll stop blaming the hire and start building the system that makes any competent VA successful.

 Before you send another task to your VA, you need a documented process.